Discover more from Our Portugal Journey

 Retired or living on own income (only in certain and justified cases and not to be confused with D7 residency Visas)

 Religious purposes (such as religious training or studies only in certain and justified cases)

 As with any other Visa, there are no guarantees of acceptance.
 Therefore, applicants should plan accordingly and allow ample time for preparation and processing.
 This resource provides more information on the application form and requirements.

 So, what exactly are Residency Visas and why do you need one to stay or live in Portugal for more than one year?

-Residency Visas can be known by different names which can make it confusing when looking for the correct Visa to apply for.
-In the United States, a residency Visa for a foreign country falls under the category of “Type 1 Visas” while in Portugal and other countries, residency Visas are known as “D” Visas, with the D7 Visa being the most common for U.S. citizens seeking a residency in Portugal for more than one year.
+Residence Visas can be known by different names which can make it confusing when looking for the correct Visa to apply for.
+In the United States, a residence Visa for a foreign country falls under the category of “Type 1 Visas” while in Portugal and other countries, residence Visas are known as “D” Visas, with the D7 Visa being the most common for U.S. citizens seeking a residency in Portugal for more than one year.

 What are the different types of “D” Visas?